 This is another great Bangkok kids activity.
 The idea is pretty simple, the walls and floors of this building have been painted with 3D artwork.
 You and your family get the chance to pull out your best poses and become a part of the painting.

 It is actually a lot more fun than I expected and be sure that you have plenty of memory on your phone/camera when you go as you are sure to take loads of snaps.

-If you have kids that love unicorns and all things glittery and sparkly then a trip to the Unicorn Café is a must do in Bangkok.
+If you have children that love unicorns and all things glittery and sparkly then a trip to the Unicorn Café is a must do Bangkok for kids destination.
 They have really gone to town on this place.

 The walls, ceiling, and floor are covered in unicorns, rainbows and pastel pinks.
 They have cuddly unicorns to play with and unicorn onesies to were if you really want to get into the spirit of things.
 The unicorn theme doesn’t stop with the décor.